Vauxhall Corsa Electric review: performance, motor & drive

 The Corsa-e benefits from its Peugeot-Citroen underpinnings, which make it feel agile but easy to drive

 |0-62mph||Top speed||Driven wheels||Power|

 On the road, the Corsa-e, unsurprisingly, feels quite similar to its closely related sister car, the Peugeot e-208.
 That means it drives well and feels direct and precise down a twisty road.
-On the downside, the 345kg battery pack is a significant addition to the base car's weight, so the chassis and suspension are a little stiffer than those of a petrol-powered Corsa, resulting in a bouncier ride.
+On the downside, the addition of the 345kg battery pack means the chassis and suspension are a little stiffer than those of a petrol-powered Corsa, resulting in a bouncier ride.

 Like most electric cars, the Corsa-e is a peppy performer, getting from 0-62mph in 8.1 seconds and topping out at 93mph.
 For that level of performance, however, you need to be in Sport mode, which has the tandem effect of reducing the car's range.
 For day-to-day driving, it's best to stick with Normal mode, which restricts power to 108bhp.
 Eco turns the dial down further, to a typical petrol supermini output of 81bhp, in order to extract maximum range from the battery.
 It still feels nippy enough, though, thanks to the way it delivers that electric punch from a standstill.
 Those coming from a petrol car certainly won’t feel disappointed with the performance on offer.

 In fact, if you spend most of your time driving around town, you might find you prefer this mode.
 It allows you to make most use of the regenerative braking to further conserve energy.
 It takes some getting used to, but after a while you learn to anticipate when it's possible to roll off the accelerator and bring the car to a stop without using the brake pedal.
 Eventually, you'll end up driving like this for the vast majority of journeys.

 Vauxhall Corsa Electric 0-62mph, top speed and acceleration

 Like lots of small electric cars, the Corsa-e’s instant torque makes it feel particularly peppy – much more so than its petrol or diesel equivalents.
 It’s quite telling that much of Vauxhall’s marketing material quotes the Corsa’s 0-30mph time of just 2.8 seconds – in other words, it's really quite quick away from the lights.